nyarurato/MillSimSharp/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit issues and pull requests.
+- Open an issue to discuss larger feature changes before coding.

+Please include unit tests for any behavioral changes.